ddjoyce2019/ddjoyce2019/README.md

 <br>

-Technically savvy M.S.
-Robotics candidate at the Georgia Institute of Technology.
-Computer Engineering graduate of Clemson University.
-Targeting an entry level full-time position in robotics software, computer vision systems, software engineering, AI/ML, or embedded systems to apply and enhance acquired software and engineering skills.
+I am a passionate robotics enthusiast, currently pursuing an M.S. in Robotics at the Georgia Institute of Technology.
+My research interests lie at the intricate fusion of computer vision and A.I. within the exciting realm of robotics.
+With core emphases in perception, artificial intelligence, and human-robot interaction, I aim to revolutionize how robots see the world and jointly interact with humans.
+I am excited about the endless possibilities that lie ahead in shaping a future where robotics plays a transformative role.
+Let's connect and explore the exciting intersections of technology and robotics!

 <br><br>